by Guest Blogger Sloan McKinney

 Go generic.
 Most of us have our favorite brands of food and clothing.
 Often, we are willing to pay a little more for the name or logo.
 However, we can effectively save a little green by buying off-brand merchandise on occasion.

 Invest early in a college fund.
 When our kids are young, college is often the least of our worries.
 Unfortunately, our boys and girls grow fast and soon there will be a day when high school graduation is upon us.
 Start saving early and look into a 529 college savings account so we can set our kids up for success and little education debt.
+Here’s some solid information regarding how college students can find lending for their business from lendedu.

 Eat more at home.
 Avoid eating out and make our own meals to save money.
 Groceries are much cheaper than restaurant fare.
 By preparing our own food we can ensure our kids are getting healthy foods, learning important life skills, and bonding with us in the process.